SashaBaych/steam_scrape/README.md

 ## Why we selected Steam:

 We chose Steam as the target for our web scraper for several reasons.
-Firstly, video games are becoming a more inspiring anc comprlling medium every high pace.
+Firstly, video games are becoming a more inspiring and compelling medium every high pace.
 However, more importantly, data scientists are increasingly necessary for successful game design.
 Modern games collect data about every action, move, or click of the player, and a data scientist can use this data to understand the mechanics of a particular game even better than its creators and designers.
 This can lead not only to better monetization of the game, but also to an overall better player experience.
 While Steam does not provide this level of data, it still provides valuable insights to marketing and sales specialists and game creators who want to be more successful.

 ## About SteamScraper scraper: